Pultenaea - hairy bush pea

 $4.40

-Australian native pea with an elegant weeping shape and bright golden pea flowers.
-Good feature plant or informal hedge.
-Frost and drought tolerant.
+Australian native pea sometimes known as 'eggs and bacon', with a wide elegant weeping shape and bright golden pea flowers in spring and summer.
+Good feature plant or informal hedge - flowering is increased in sunny locations.
+Frost and drought tolerant too.

 Pultenaea villosa - hairy bush pea